Dateline: Wroclaw, Poland

 Czech Republic.
 Nationalists in the Czech Republic worked to uphold a long-standing tradition of forbidding citizens from having other allegiances.
 However, as of 2014, the Czech Republic allows for multiple nationalities.
 It is part of their effort to further align themselves with the policies of the EU.
 Former Czech nationals who lost their citizenship can apply for reinstatement.

 Denmark.
 For years, Denmark has restricted its citizens to be Danish… or choose to be something else.
-However, as of September 1, 2015 Denmark allows dual citizenship.
+However, as of 2015 it allows dual citizenship.

 Egypt.
-Egyptian citizens may obtain multiple nationalities; however, they must notify the “proper” Egyptian authorities first.
+Egyptian citizens may obtain multiple nationalities.
+However, they must notify the “proper” Egyptian authorities first.
 There is no such thing as private second citizenship without jeopardizing Egyptian citizenship.
 Citizens must also inform the government of their intent to keep Egyptian citizenship within one year of obtaining the foreign citizenship.
-Egyptian dual nationals are exempt from military service, prohibited from enrolling in military and police academies, or from being elected to Egyptian Parliament.
+Egyptian dual nationals are exempt from military service and prohibited from enrolling in military and police academies, or from being elected to Egyptian Parliament.
 Sounds like a good deal to me.

 Finland.
 As of 2003, Finnish citizens are entitled to hold dual citizenships.
 Those who lost citizenship prior to 2003 had a window in which they could apply to have their former citizenship reinstated; this window closed several years ago.
 Those naturalized as Finnish citizens are permitted to keep their original citizenship, as well.